-Oil drops below $60 as China virus drives demand concern
+Oil drops below $60 as China virus stokes demand concern

-LONDON (Reuters) - Crude prices extended declines on Monday, dropping below $60 for the first time in nearly three months as the death toll from China’s coronavirus rose and more businesses were forced to shut down, stoking expectations of slowing oil demand.
+LONDON (Reuters) - Crude prices dropped below $60 for the first time in nearly three months on Monday, as the death toll from China’s coronavirus rose and more businesses were forced to shut down, fuelling expectations of slowing oil demand.

 Global stock exchanges also fell as investors grew increasingly anxious about the widening crisis.
 Demand spiked for safe-haven assets, such as the Japanese yen and Treasury notes.[MKTS/GLOB]